BetaHydri/Get-LocalUpdateStatus/README.md

 - Installation dates and restart requirements
 - **NEW: Direct download capability for updates with available download URLs**
 - **NEW: Export/Import functionality for air-gapped or restricted network environments**
+- **NEW: WSUS offline scanning using Microsoft's wsusscn2.cab for completely offline environments**

 ## Requirements